chrissetyawan/amazon-review-scrapper/README.md

 note :
 - only 1 backend can run in same time because using same port 8000
-- the API response structure and content will be same for both backend
+- both backend have same API response structure and content

 Vue.js Frontend: